spinecone/build-a-bot-workshop/acknowledgements.md

 *
 [@thricedotted](https://twitter.com/thricedotted) for writing the first bot I read that made me spit out my drink from laughter (the esteemed [@wikisext](https://twitter.com/wikisext)).
 *
-[Nate Smith](https://twitter.com/nate_smith) for teaching me about Twitter bots, and supporting me in everything I do.
+[Nate Smith](https://twitter.com/nate_smith) for teaching me about Twitter bots and supporting me in everything I do.